NsimbaGlory-FS/Project_portfolio_3-main/README.md

-Docker Engine >= latest (for Mac or other platform) NodeJS >= v16.13.0
+Docker Engine >= latest (for Mac or other platform) NodeJS >= v16.13.0 npm >= v8.1.0
-Yarn >= v1.22.19
-npm >= v8.1.0
-Brew >= v3.4.3 (if MacOS)
 MySQL Server >= v8.0.28
 Chrome/Firefox/Safari/Edge >= Latest 2 major versions

 # Other Considerations

-Ports 3000, and 3001 must be open on host OS.
+Ports 3000, and 5173 must be open on host OS.
 Make sure no other applications are running on those ports by running the following command:

-sudo lsof -nP -i4TCP:3000 | grep LISTEN && sudo lsof -nP -i4TCP:3001 | grep LISTEN
 If any results shows are displayed then you must close the application running on either of those ports.

 # Getting Started

-In order to setup the project we will need to setup our .env file.
-You can do this by making a copy of our .env.dist and naming it to .env using the following command.

-cp .env.dist .env && vim .env
-Place all of your environment variables inside the vim window, then save.
-After you have done that you will need to install all of your node_modules using the following command.
-Make sure you have yarn installed globally as well.
+## Node.js:

+I have to install nodejs to my project

+## Nodemon:

+I have make sure my Nodemon is already install to help me to running my project

+## Npm :

+I use Npm to start my project to my broswer and I have to make sure my Npm was install

 ## To Run (frontend)